bgoonz/gists-revamp/by-extension/markdown/python.md

 Multiline strings use triple quotes.

 print(’‘’My instructions are very long so to make them more readable in the code I am putting them on more than one line.
-I can even include “quotes” of any kind because they won’t get confused with the end of the string!’’’)
+I can even include “quotes " of any kind because they won’t get confused with the end of the string!’’’)

 Use the len() function to get the length of a string.